jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 `The Wikipedia page gives details <https://en.wikipedia.org/wiki/Huffman_coding>`_ but it is suggested to find additional resources to learn from.
 Perhaps YouTube or other online resources will prove helpful.

-Things of note related to Huffman Codes to look out for
+Things of note related to Huffman Codes to look out for:

     * How data is stored within nodes in a binary tree structure
     * How a priority queue can be used